atomjoy/docker-laravel-nginx/README.md

 # Nginx and Php-fpm with Laravel on Docker

-Running php-fpm and nginx processes in the same container with Laravel.
+Running php-fpm and nginx processes in the same container with Laravel (mysql, mariadb, sqlite).

 ## Config Mysql in files